msadat50/Engineering_4_Notebook/README.md

 ## Landing_Area_Functions

+### Assignment Description
 In this assignment we're trying to a set of three coordinates in (x,y). format the triangle area must be determined using a function
 If the user inputs coordinates incorrectly (letters or improper format) than the code should return to the input stage.
 The triangle area must be printed to the screen in this format: “The area of the triangle with vertices (x,y), (x,y), (x,y) is {area} square km and than the code must return to the input stage after printing the area, and wait for user input.

-### Assignment Description
-In the assignment The code must ask for the user to input a set of three coordinates in (x,y) format The triangle area must be determined using a function If the user inputs coordinates incorrectly (letters or improper format) the code should return to the input stage, it should not throw an error or exit the script
-The triangle area must be printed to the screen in this format: “The area of the triangle with vertices (x,y), (x,y), (x,y) is {area} square km.
-The code must return to the input stage after printing the area, and wait for user input.

 ### Evidence
 https://user-images.githubusercontent.com/71345399/197850067-59182735-dd74-433d-915f-8ebdd99366e4.mov